-Facilitate the improvement of historic structures and districts in the City
+Facilitate the improvement of historic structures and districts in the City, especially with respect to the impacts of sea level rise and climate change.

 Create and maintain a database of local, state and federal financial tools and incentives available for qualifying historic preservation rehabilitation projects.